HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/dx_performance_medium_cfg.md

 - For a medium-sized workload in AWS, the Kubernetes cluster should begin with one master and four worker nodes.

-- For the HAProxy and RingApi containers, increasing the CPU will increase throughput, but increasing the number of pods will not.
+- For the HAProxy and RingApi containers, increasing the CPU increase throughput, but increasing the number of pods does not.

-- For the DAM and persistence node pods CPU limits were increased due to the observations from Grafana about the usage of CPU and memopry on the load test.
-After this initial change, increasing the pod replicas boosted the performance and handling of 10000 concurrent users load.
-For DAM, increasing the number of pods will increase throughput.
+- For DAM and persistence node pods, CPU limits were increased due to the observations from Grafana about the usage of CPU and memory on the load test.
+After this initial change, increasing the pod replicas boosted the performance and handling of the 10000 concurrent users load.
+For DAM, increasing the number of pods increases throughput.

 - For testing purposes, OpenLDAP pod values were also increased for holding more authenticated users for rendering.
 However, the OpenLDAP pod is not for production use.